MichaelPuckett2/SpeckyStandard/README.md

 .NET Standard project to assist with DI, MVVM, XAML, and more...

 -- WPF EXAMPLE: --
-Below is a first commit example of using dependency injection:
 In this example we make 3 different types, 1 interface and 2 models of the interface.
 See the various ways that injection is annotated on the types.